Defining Extended Detection and Response (XDR)

 Auto-healing of Affected Assets

-Another fantastic capability of XDR is that it can automatically restore assets affected by ransomware, phishing, and business email attacks back to a safe state.
-It performs tasks like killing off malicious processes, deleting harmful forwarding rules, and isolating compromised devices and user accounts by using XDR sensors.
-This automation frees up security teams to focus on tackling more complex, high-risk cyber threats, all while having the support of a security operations center (SOC) for continuous monitoring.
+XDR has another useful feature.
+It can automatically restore assets that have been affected by ransomware, phishing, and email attacks.
+This helps bring them back to a safe state.
+It stops harmful processes.
+It removes bad forwarding rules.
+It isolates infected devices and user accounts using XDR sensors.
+This automation allows security teams to focus on more complex and high-risk cyber threats.
+They also have support from a security operations center (SOC) for ongoing monitoring.

 Download the datasheet now to see how Fidelis’ XDR platform can enhance your cybersecurity!